rekalogika/rekalogika.dev/docs/mapper/08-preset.md

 ---

 The user can provide a list of predetermined mapping between objects to Mapper.
-If Mapper encounters an object in the list, that matches to the provided target class, it will use the preset value.
+If Mapper encounters an object in the list, that matches the provided target class, it will use the preset value.

 ## Usage